 Here’s a quick recap of what we covered:

-- Live broadcasts are great for hosting group-style office hours, where students can tune in and leave comments for the teacher to address.
+- Live broadcasts are great for hosting group-style office hours, where students can tune in and leave comments for the teacher to address in real-time.

 - If you’re a teacher who uses Google Calendar, consider taking advantage of the appointment slots feature.
 It’s a simple way to let students book an online appointment with you without having to download another tool.